«- Back

 No release date yet

-Hillary Rodham Clinton forever changed the role of first lady before forging her own political identity in the years that followed.
+After entering the White House in 1992 with President Bill Clinton, Hillary Rodham Clinton forever changed the role of first lady before forging her own political identity in the years that followed.

 4. Eleanor Roosevelt